-RES 641: Doctoral Research Tutorial II: Research Methodology (12 credits equivalent)
+RES 641: Doctoral Research Tutorial I: Research Methodology (12 credits equivalent)

-The second research tutorial is designed to guide students in building effectiveness in research design, data gathering and presentation of statistics.
+The first research tutorial is designed to guide students in building effectiveness in research design, data gathering and presentation of statistics.
 Students are expected to prepare a draft of their dissertation research methodology for review by the instructor and at least one outside academic.
 Should the instructor find gaps and inefficiencies in the proposed research methodology, the student may be directed to complete appropriate course modules in research methodologies or directed readings under the instructor's guidance.
+Following is a link to the tutorial online: RES 641 Tutorial I

-It is possible that the doctoral Committee Chair will require the student to complete formal research preparation coursework, such as:
+It is possible that the doctoral Committee Chair will require the student to complete formal research preparation coursework, such as the following.
+Note that these added classes are optional and the tutorial is designed as a standalone basis for instruction.

-- RES 500: Survey of Research Methods (3 credits) - RES 504: Introductory Research Statistics (3 credits) - RES 506: Advanced Research Statistics (3 credits) - RES 508: Qualitative Research (3 credits)
+- RES 500: Survey of Research Methods (3 credits) - RES 504: Introductory Research Statistics (3 credits) - RES 506: Advanced Research Statistics (3 credits) - RES 508: Qualitative Research (3 credits) - RES 510: Participatory Action Research (3 credits) - RES 512: Effective Data Analysis (3 credits) - RES 520: Social Science Research Methods (3 credits)

-- RES 510: Participatory Action Research (3 credits) - RES 512: Effective Data Analysis (3 credits) - RES 520: Social Science Research Methods (3 credits) - RES 524: Techniques in Transpersonal Research (3 credits) - RES 526: Biological Illustration (3 credits) - RES 527: Biological Modeling (3 credits) - RES 528: Environmental Science Research Methods (3 credits) - RES 529: Calculus for Environmental Science (3 credits)
+- RES 524: Techniques in Transpersonal Research (3 credits) - RES 526: Biological Illustration (3 credits) - RES 527: Biological Modeling (3 credits) - RES 528: Environmental Science Research Methods (3 credits) - RES 529: Calculus for Environmental Science (3 credits)

-RES 642: Doctoral Research Tutorial I: Literature Search (12 credits equivalent)
+RES 642: Doctoral Research Tutorial II: Literature Search (12 credits equivalent)

-The first research tutorial is designed to help in expanding the student's literature search, building competence in scholarly argument and high-level verbal and written skills.
+The second research tutorial is designed to help in expanding the student's literature search, building competence in scholarly argument and high-level verbal and written skills.
 This tutorial includes an emphasis in formatting the presentation of the literature review, written argument for research.
 For this tutorial, students submit an annotated bibliography for mentor approval, and progress to complete the readings in preparation for the literature review of the dissertation.
 Students prepare a draft of their literature review for evaluation by the instructor and at least one outside academic.
 Students finalize the literature review for approval and publication in the Akamai Journal for Human Advancement.
+Following is a link to the tutorial online: